AnonymerNiklasistanonym/privacy-visualization-of-a-decentralized-ride-pooling-platform/simulation/README.md

   - [Ticks](#ticks)
   - [Flamegraph](#flamegraph)

+> [!WARNING]
+> Running `npm install` will display 5 high severity vulnerabilities coming from `madge`.
+> When you don't wanna use this tool just run `npm uninstall madge` or remove the line in the `package.json`.
+> Besides the check entry nothing is using this package.

 Simulate the following parts of the GETACAR platform:

 - Invisible stakeholders: These actors can normally not be queried